vladimiralbrekhtccr/baka/docs/slurm/index.md

 tmux attach-session -t $SESSION_NAME
 ```

-After you received the recources you can do:
+After you received the resources you can do:

 ```bash
 ssh node006